-- Disposition (fpwg\disp\status), a character string indicating the overall disposition of this KOI.
-This string will have one of the following values: - NOT EXAMINED: This KOI has not been examined by the false positive working group. - CERTIFIED FALSE POSITIVE: The FPWG has determined that this KOI is a false positive.
-This value is set when either the eclipsing binary flag or the offset flag is set and the false alarm flag is not set. - CERTIFIED FALSE ALARM: The FPWG has determined that this KOI is a false alarm. - PENDING: The FPWG determination is pending further investigation using expected future data or analysis. - POSSIBLE PLANET: The FPWG has determined that there is not sufficiently compelling evidence that this KOI is a false positive or false alarm. - Target is source (fpwg\disp\source), a Boolean indicating that the transit signal is likely due to the target star.
-This flag is set when neither the offset nor the period-epoch match flags are set. - EB (fpwg\disp\eb), a Boolean indicating that the transit signal is likely due to an eclipsing binary.
-If the offset flag is false then the eclipsing binary is likely the target star. - Offset (fpwg\disp\offst), a Boolean indicating that the transit signal is likely offset from the target star. - Period-Epoch Match (fpwg\disp\perep), a Boolean indicating that this KOI is the child of a period-epoch match (Coughlin et al., 2014b). - Other FP (fpwg\disp\other), a Boolean indicating that this KOI is a false positive or false alarm for reasons not covered above.
+- Disposition (fpwg_disp_status), a character string indicating the overall disposition of this KOI.
+This string will have one of the following values: - NOT EXAMINED: This KOI has not been examined by the FPWG. - CERTIFIED FALSE POSITIVE: The FPWG has determined that this KOI is a false positive.
+This value is set when either the eclipsing binary flag or the offset flag is set and the false alarm flag is not set. - CERTIFIED FALSE ALARM: The FPWG has determined that this KOI is a false alarm. - PENDING: The FPWG determination is pending further investigation using expected future data or analysis. - DATA INCONCLUSIVE: The FPWG has determined that the transit data has such a low S/N ratio that it is not possible to determine whether or not the KOI is a false positive even if the KOI were a false positive.

+- POSSIBLE PLANET: The FPWG has determined that there is not sufficiently compelling evidence that this KOI is a false positive or false alarm. - Target is source (fpwg_disp_source), a Boolean indicating that the transit signal is likely due to the target star.
+This flag is set when neither the offset nor the period-epoch match flags are set. - EB (fpwg_disp_eb), a Boolean indicating that the transit signal is likely due to an eclipsing binary.
+If the offset flag is false then the eclipsing binary is likely the target star. - Offset (fpwg_disp_offst), a Boolean indicating that the transit signal is likely offset from the target star. - Period-Epoch Match (fpwg_disp_perep), a Boolean indicating that this KOI is the child of a period-epoch match (Coughlin et al., 2014b). - Other FP (fpwg_disp_other), a Boolean indicating that this KOI is a false positive or false alarm for reasons not covered above.
 Details are given in the comments.

-3.4 Flux-Based Observational Flags
+3.3 Flux-Based Observational Flags